FemtoEmacs/Sumerian/lesson-02-Emacs/README.md

  </tr>
 </table>

-<p>One may form adjectives by adding
-a nominalizing A-particle to a verbal root,
+One may form adjectives by adding a nominalizing A-particle to a verbal root,
  **kalag** in the present expression.
  The nominalizing particle was
- contaminated by the final G consonant of the preceding word, giving extra information about its correct reading.</p>
+ contaminated by the final **g** consonant of the preceding word, giving extra information about its correct reading.

-<p>Different from English, Sumerian adjectives follow
-the noun they modify.</p>
+Different from English, Sumerian adjectives follow the noun they modify.

 <h1>𒈗𒋀𒀊𒆠𒈠</h1>
 <table>